 UVM’s Institute for Agroecology (IFA) will be a lighthouse for agroecology knowledge mobilization.
 The Institute will connect committed researchers, community organizers, food producers, students, social movement actors and civil society leaders who will collaborate to push boundaries and co-construct impactful research, learning and action.
 This is a new chapter for Agroecology at UVM, building on a decade of work by members of the Agroecology and Livelihoods Collaborative, a Community of Practice that will become nested within the new institute.

-Pending final approvals by the UVM leadership, the Institute will be officially launched in 2023.
+The Institute will be officially launched in 2023.

 Agroecology offers an alternative paradigm for food and farming that will build back agricultural biodiversity, confront climate change, address inequity and activate the power of farmers and citizens through transformations that aim for a thriving society and planet.